Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 In 2014-15, Hultquist captured his 250th victory with a win on the road at No. 33 Louisville and enters the 2016 season with 258.
 The year also saw him reach the second round of the team championship for the first time since 2012.

-Along with Lock and Nunez, junior Rinaldi and senior Cristian Gonzalez Mendez also were ranked during the season, and true freshmen Terrance and Terrell Whitehurst finished with an 18-8 doubles mark in their first semester at Florida State.
+Along with Lock and Nunez, junior Rinaldi and senior Cristian Gonzalez Mendez were also ranked during the season, and true freshmen Terrance and Terrell Whitehurst finished with an 18-8 doubles mark in their first semester at Florida State.
 Lock’s No. 48 final singles rank was the highest for a ‘Nole in four years, while Lock and Nunez finished in the Top 30 (No. 20) for the second consecutive season.

 The team’s 20-11 record was the most wins since 2009 and the most regular season wins in school history with 18.

-The winningest coach in program history, Hultquist has led the ‘Noles to 14 consecutive NCAA Tournament appearances, one of only 10 programs in the country to reach that mark of postseason longevity.
 Hultquist has finished ranked in the final poll of the season all 17 years.
 Lock (second team) and Rinaldi (third team) were honored with All-ACC honors.

 The 2015 season was the first with an improved VIP seating area at the Scott Speicher Tennis Center, a project spearheaded by Hultquist that allows boosters to sit in covered, cushioned seating areas while cheering on the ‘Noles.
 It was also the first season with home matches on ESPN3, another project championed by Hultquist that increased the reach of Seminole tennis nationwide and helped improve the Seminole brand.